elmtree-askmo/cloudcannon-app/content/learn/health-studies/identify-the-types-of-disaccharides-and-describe-the-role-of-glycosidic-bonds-in-their-formation-and-breakdown.md

 url: /learn/health-studies/questions/identify-the-types-of-disaccharides-and-describe-the-role-of-glycosidic-bonds-in-their-formation-and-breakdown
 score: -1.0
 related_article1:
-    id: 168850
+    id: 168851
-    title: Describe the mechanism of the sodium-potassium pump and its importance in maintaining cellular homeostasis.
+    title: >-
+        Outline the process of ATP production through cellular respiration and its role as an energy currency.
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-mechanism-of-the-sodiumpotassium-pump-and-its-importance-in-maintaining-cellular-homeostasis
+    url: /learn/health-studies/questions/outline-the-process-of-atp-production-through-cellular-respiration-and-its-role-as-an-energy-currency
 related_article2:
-    id: 168849
+    id: 168856
-    title: How do epithelial cells in the small intestine adapt to maximize nutrient absorption?
+    title: >-
+        Explain the process of starch digestion and its importance as a source of glucose.
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-epithelial-cells-in-the-small-intestine-adapt-to-maximize-nutrient-absorption
+    url: /learn/health-studies/questions/explain-the-process-of-starch-digestion-and-its-importance-as-a-source-of-glucose
 related_article3:
-    id: 168846
+    id: 168857
+    title: >-
-    title: Describe the structure of the phospholipid bilayer and its role in selective permeability.
+        What is the structure of the small intestine, and how does it facilitate nutrient absorption?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-structure-of-the-phospholipid-bilayer-and-its-role-in-selective-permeability
+    url: /learn/health-studies/questions/what-is-the-structure-of-the-small-intestine-and-how-does-it-facilitate-nutrient-absorption
 related_article4:
-    id: 168848
+    id: 168857
-    title: Explain the mechanism of co-transporters and their role in nutrient absorption, particularly sodium-glucose co-transport.
+    title: >-
+        What is the structure of the small intestine, and how does it facilitate nutrient absorption?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-mechanism-of-cotransporters-and-their-role-in-nutrient-absorption-particularly-sodiumglucose-cotransport
+    url: /learn/health-studies/questions/what-is-the-structure-of-the-small-intestine-and-how-does-it-facilitate-nutrient-absorption
 related_article5:
-    id: 168854
+    id: 168847
-    title: What is the function of carrier proteins in facilitated diffusion and active transport?
+    title: >-
+        What are membrane-bound disaccharidases, and how do they function in the digestion of disaccharides?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-function-of-carrier-proteins-in-facilitated-diffusion-and-active-transport
+    url: /learn/health-studies/questions/what-are-membranebound-disaccharidases-and-how-do-they-function-in-the-digestion-of-disaccharides
 ---

 &nbsp;